Skip to main content

 The procedures for Performance Management streaming between a network

-Network digital twins (NDT) involve continuous measurement of
+network digital twins (NDT) involve continuous measurement of

 performance metrics on PM parameters using three methods: counts

-(tracking event occurrences), snapshots (instantaneous metric
+(tracking event occurrences), snapshot (instantaneous metric values),

-metrics, measurement methods, intervals, and filtering criteria.
+measurement methods, intervals, and filtering criteria.
+Once the

-are sent to clients at each interval via protocols like NETCONF or
+sent to clients at each interval via protocols like NETCONF or

 RESTCONF.
 Clients then process the data, using it for real-time